 Punjab is known as ‘The bread basket of India’ due to the vast amount of crops grown in this rural area, which provides 80% of India’s produce.

-As the master region of breads, roti (also known as chapatti) is the daily bread that accompanies each meal.
-It is so essential to our diet that the word ‘roti’ is also the word for ‘food’ in general in Punjabi!
-You will of hear people say “would you like roti?” meaning “would you like dinner”.
+It is so essential to our traditional diet that the word ‘Roti’ is also the word generally used to say ‘food’ in Punjabi!
+You will often hear people say “would you like Roti?” meaning “would you like dinner”.

-Making roti is an art, and one that is perfected over time.
-The saying ‘practice makes perfect’ was invented for learning how to make roti.
-There’s no need to feel intimidated by this, it just requires a little commitment, but it is impressive when you can make them perfectly!
+The saying ‘practice makes perfect’ was invented for learning how to make Roti.
+There’s no need to feel intimidated by this, it just requires a little commitment and regular and frequent practice, but it is impressive when you can make them perfectly!

-A step-by-step guide: How to make roti (chapattis) from scratch
+A step-by-step guide: How to make Roti (chapattis) from scratch

 2. After the second kneading, take a piece of dough that is approximately the size of a satsuma.
 And start rolling it into smooth circle.